 - 4 to 4.5 cups water for pressure cooking the dals

-- 2 tbsp finely chopped ginger
+- 2 tablespoon finely chopped ginger

-- 2 tbsp finely chopped garlic
+- 2 tablespoon finely chopped garlic

-- ¼ tsp red chili powder (optional)
+- ¼ teaspoon red chili powder – optional

 - salt as required